jm3mendez/GettingAndCleaningData/README.md

 The basic model correponded to a box that received an input, the raw data that is a compressed and tared data and its return a tiny data.

-A.- Phase 1, Getting and Cleanning Data
+## A.- Phase 1, Getting and Cleanning Data
     just run %sh linux-script.sh previous to run R run_analysis.R script

 Description of the linux-scripting.sh

-# The Getting Part

 i.- The data was downloaded, untared and uncomporessed by linux (extracting phase).

   %wget "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"

   %unzip "getdata*projectfiles*UCI*HAR*Dataset.zip"

   %mv "UCI HAR Dataset" UCI_HAR_Dataset

-  #and a work directory was created.
+  and a work directory was created.

 ii.- The Data comes noisy, in order to be used adequately I filtered
      the extra character contains, like excesive blanks characters, ^M